Authentication

 if the User approves the authentication request, the PKSA:

-auth_expire and stores it
+creates an auth_expire and stores it

-encrypts the
+encrypts the uuid

 with the key (key_app

-) found in theauth_payload
+) found in the auth_payload

-creates an
+creates an auth_ack_payload

 with the above data (auth_expire